1. LECTURES (Large-size Groups)

 1.2.2.
 Prophylaxis and therapeutics: vaccines and antivirals

-Evaluation is carried out through three main activities: a lab report, preparation of case seminars and a final exam.
+Evaluation is carried out through two main activities: a lab report and a final exam.
 It is mandatory to attend laboratory exercises during the scheduled period to pass the course.

-The final mark results from the addition of specific contributions of the different activities, as follows:
+The final mark results from the addition of specific contributions of the two activities, as follows:

 LAB REPORT (LR): This activity consists in answering several questions related to experimental results obtained during lab exercises (Small-size Groups).
-The mark obtained in this activity contributes 15% to the final mark of the course.
-This activity can not be resit.
+The mark obtained in this activity contributes 25% to the final mark of the course.
+This activity can not be retaken.

-EXAM (EX): This exam will include questions referring to the theoretical content of the course (Large-size Groups) as well as to the study cases presented (Medium-size Groups).
-The mark of this exam must be equal to or higher than 4 to contribute a 50% to the final mark of the course.
-Students that get marks below 4 must resit the exam.
+EXAM (EX): This exam will include questions referring to the theoretical content of the course (Large-size Groups).
+The mark of this exam must be equal to or higher than 4 to contribute a 75% to the final mark of the course.
+Students that get marks below 4 must retake the exam.

-The final mark of the course results from the sum of individual contributions of each evaluation activity, that is: 15% LR + 35% CS + 50% EX.
+The final mark of the course results from the sum of individual contributions of each evaluation activity, that is: 25% LAB REPORT + 75% EXAM.
 To pass the course the student should get a mark equal to or higher than 5.

-RESIT ACTIVITIES: Those students that get a final mark <5 (or <4 in the Exam) can only resit the exam.
-This second exam will have the same evaluation criteria and conditions set for the first one and it will be scheduled during the resit examination period.
+RESIT ACTIVITIES: Those students that get a final mark <5 (or <4 in the Exam) can only retake the final exam.
+This second exam will have the same evaluation criteria and conditions set for the first one and it will be scheduled during the examination period.

 Criteris específics de la nota «No Presentat»: